Furstenberg boundary

-In potential theory, a discipline within applied mathematics, the Furstenberg boundary is a notion of boundary associated with a group.
+In mathematics, specifically harmonic analysis and probability theory, the Furstenberg boundary is a notion of boundary associated with a group.
 It is named for Harry Furstenberg, who introduced it in a series of papers beginning in 1963 (in the case of semisimple Lie groups).
-The Furstenberg boundary, roughly speaking, is a universal moduli space for the Poisson integral, expressing a harmonic function on a group in terms of its boundary values.
+The Furstenberg boundary can be characterized as a universal boundary space for harmonic analysis on the group, in the sense that bounded harmonic functions can be represented by their boundary values via a Poisson-type integral.

+For example, when $G=\mathrm{SL}(2,\mathbb{R})$, the Furstenberg boundary is the real projective line $\mathbb{RP}^1$, which may be identified with the boundary circle of the hyperbolic plane, and the Poisson-like integral is the usual Poisson kernel for the upper half-plane.